GENEVA — Flying could get cheaper next year as airlines say they will finally start passing on some of the savings made on plummeting oil prices.

 That is based on a forecast that the price of oil will average $85 per barrel.
 On Wednesday, the U.S. contract was trading below $63 a barrel.

-But despite the rise in earnings, many airlines remain cautious about their finances as profit margins remain slim.
-The Geneva-based association said margins are forecast at only 3.2 percent, just up from 3.1 percent in 2010.
+Despite higher earnings, many airlines remain cautious about their finances as profit margins remain slim.
+Geneva-based IATA said margins are forecast at only 3.2 percent, just up from 3.1 percent in 2010.

 Tony Tyler, director-general and CEO of IATA, said that even with the fall in jet fuel prices, the average profit would still amount to little more than $7 per passenger per flight — well below other industries.